umalabs/authorization-enhanced-mail-system/README.md

 #### *A. Overall Summary*

-&emsp;Combining the Identity Propagation Trust Framework [1] with the mail system creates a hybrid architecture that meets the needs of a modern communication tool.
+&emsp;Combining the Audience Broker [1] with the mail system creates a hybrid architecture that meets the needs of a modern communication tool.

 #### *B. Future Work*

-&emsp;The Identity Propagation Trust Framework [1] brings a web-based data storage and a new data exchange mechanism into the email ecosystem that predestines the proposed system to become more than a bare messaging tool.
+&emsp;The Audience Broker [1] brings a web-based data storage and a new data exchange mechanism into the email ecosystem that predestines the proposed system to become more than a bare messaging tool.
 The following are potential future R&D areas:

 * Explore and describe the forwarding mechanism.
 * Consider a consent mechanism design.